Heidijvr/Firebase-Assignment1/README.md

 **Project Requirements:**

-* When adding trains, users should be able to submit the following:
+* When using the app, users should be able to submit the following:
   - Train Name
   - Destination
   - First Train Time -- in military time